-Parties are an ideal time when your family and/or your friends are all gathered and having fun but also if you are a company, a privileged moment where your employees, partners and clients are spending a good time, a moment and an atmosphere that are therefore important to capture with attractive and creative photos.
+Parties are an ideal time when your family and/or your friends are all gathered and having fun.
+If you are a company, a privileged moment where your employees, partners and clients are spending a good time, a moment and an atmosphere that are therefore important to capture with attractive and creative party photos.

 1- Prepare yourself and your shooting